rbiggs/chocolatechip/README.markdown

     [].is() // Return all indices that match the argument.
     [].not() // Return all indices that do not match the argument.
     [].has() // Return all indices whose child nodes match the argument.
+    [].hasNot() // Return all indices whose child nodes do not match the argument.
     [].prependTo() // Prepends the array of nodes to the argument.
     [].appendTo() // Appends the array of nodes to the argument.